 Management is ultimately responsible to ensure appropriate precautions are implemented and maintained.
 However, safety is not a top-down program; all employees should be a significant part of a pro-active program.
 Training should be provided for all who enter the facility.
-Selfinspection programs should be implemented.
+Self inspection programs should be implemented.
 Maintenance to maintain equipment in proper working condition is also important.

-Self-inspection Programs
+Self Inspection Programs

-Self-inspection programs must be implemented to ensure safe conditions.
-The self-inspection program should be a frequent, written program that is reviewed by management, and under which corrective actions are taken immediately.
-The self-inspection program should include housekeeping conditions and all of the systems in place to safeguard the operation from loss.
+Self inspection programs must be implemented to ensure safe conditions.
+The self inspection program should be a frequent, written program which is reviewed by management, and corrective actions are taken immediately.
+The self inspection program should include housekeeping conditions and all of the systems in place to safeguard the operation from loss.
 Fire and explosion prevention and protection equipment should be inspected in accordance with the applicable codes.
-Water-based systems should be inspected in accordance with NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.
+Water based systems should be inspected in accordance with NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.
 Alarms should be inspected in accordance with NFPA 72, National Fire Alarm Code®.
 Other systems should be inspected in accordance with their related codes and standards.
 Dust control equipment should be inspected.
-Potential ignition sources should be identified.
-Electrical systems and interlocks should be inspected.
-Changes should be identified and processed.
-It should be verified that maintenance, such as lubricating bearings, is completed.
+Identify and process changes. verify that maintenance, such as lubricating bearings, is being completed.
 Records of the self inspections and resultant maintenance and repairs performed should be maintained.